Dandy (song): Release and reception

 "Dandy" was only released in Britain and America on the Face to Face album.
-However, it was released as a single in continental Europe, where it charted, reaching #1 in Germany, #2 in Belgium #3 in the Netherlands and #6 in Austria.
+However, it was released as a single in continental Europe, where it charted, reaching No. 1 in Germany, No. 2 in Belgium No. 3 in the Netherlands and No. 6 in Austria.
 In some countries, (such as Norway) "Dandy" was flipped with "Party Line" (also from Face to Face) as the A-side.

 AllMusics Stewart Mason said of "Dandy" that "Davies delivers the lyrics, about a neighborhood lothario, with just the right mixture of disgust and admiration; his slyly witty vocals are truly what makes the song.
 Musically, the tune harks back to the music hall tradition of George Formby; Dave Davies' guitar is so trebly and clean that it sounds like a ukulele – or perhaps an electrified rubber band – and the gently swinging tune sounds like it could have been an old vaudeville hit.
 'Dandy' is a charming, slightly subversive, gem."
 Stephen Thomas Erlewine, also from AllMusic, noted "the music hall shuffle of 'Dandy'" as a "wonderful moment" from Face to Face.

-'Dandy' was a regular feature of the Kinks live act from 1966 to 1969 but was dropped thereafter.
+"Dandy" was a regular feature of the Kinks live act from 1966 to 1969 but was dropped thereafter.